-So whether it’s a live virtual session or a recording you’re doing on your own, it’s important to keep basic video production tips in mind to make sure that the quality of your output does not interfere with the content that you’re trying to deliver.
+So whether it’s a live virtual session or a recording you’re doing on your own, it’s important to keep basic video production tips in mind to make sure the quality of your output does not interfere with the content that you’re trying to deliver.

 Evaluate your audio-video environment.

-Prepare yourself and your script.
+Ready your self and your script.

 Be equipped with equipment.